10 steps to fill out the FAFSA

 You know how much time you’ve have to submit your forms, and you’ve gathered the necessary documents.
 Now, you’re ready to start your application.

-Well, almost: You need to create a FSA ID before you can tackle the FAFSA questions.
+Well, almost: You need to create a FSA ID before you can tackle the FAFSA questions if this is your first time around.
+If not, you can skip this step.

-- Go to the Federal Student Aid website and click FAFSA: Applying for Aid.
+- Go to the Federal Student Aid website.

 If this is your first time completing your FAFSA, you’re good to go.
 It can take from one to three days for FSA to verify your information.